 Approximately 1-8% of patients with cancer are diagnosed with LC, and it is present in 19% of those with cancer and neurologic signs and symptoms on autopsy, usually in those with disseminated systemic disease.
 LC is present in 1-5% of patients with solid tumors, 5-15% of patients with leukemia, and 1-2% of patients with primary brain tumors.
 LC can be the presenting symptom 5-10% of the time; however, the exact incidence is difficult to determine.
 Gross inspection at autopsy may miss LC, and microscopic pathologic examination findings may be normal if the seeding is multifocal or if an unaffected area of the CNS is examined.

 Adenocarcinomas are the most common tumors to metastasize to the leptomeninges, although any systemic cancer can do so.
 Small-cell lung cancers spread to the leptomeninges in 9-25% of cases; melanomas, in 23%; and breast cancers, in 5%.
 However, because of the different relative frequencies of these cancers, most patients with LC have breast cancer.
+Lung cancer is the second most common tumor associated with LC.

 Uncommon neoplasms, such as embryonal rhabdomyosarcoma and retinoblastoma, also tend to spread to leptomeninges, but sarcomas rarely do.
 Medulloblastomas are among those tumors that spread to the CSF, as do ependymomas and glioblastomas on occasion.
 Squamous cell carcinomas of head and neck can spread to the meninges along cranial-nerve paths.
 Although LC is uncommon in children, it can be seen in those with acute lymphocytic leukemia (ALL) and primary brain tumors, particularly ependymomas, medulloblastomas, and germ-cell tumors.

 The incidence of LC increases the longer a patient has the primary cancer; LC is accompanied by other intracranial metastases in 98% of patients with a nonleukemic primary cancer.
+LC is becoming more common with increasing survival from systemic cancers.

 Without therapy, most patients survive 4-6 weeks, with death occurring because of progressive neurologic dysfunction.